nubbsterr/ELK-SIEM-Setup/README.md

 If you aren't leaving, then we'll get going to the next step; establishing a CA.

-# Intermission: Establishing Elastic component IPs and Understanding CAs
+# Intermission: Establishing Elastic Services IPs and Understanding Certificate Authorities
 Our first step with making a CA is to understand why we are doing it.
-We are making a CA so we can implement TLS, thus HTTPS into our Elastic components, and that requires certificates.
+We are making a CA so we can implement [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security), thus HTTPS into our Elastic services, and that requires certificates.

 Firstly, we need to specify the instances of our services so we can later grant them a certificate.
 Navigate to `/usr/share/elasticsearch` and create a file called `instances.yml` by running `sudo touch instances.yml` and then opening it in a text editor.
 This file will hold information regarding what Elastic components we are using and their host IPs.
 ![Creating the file in the directory.](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/creating-instances-yml.png)